-2019 MCDES Board Members
+2023 MCDES Board Members

 Eunie Alsaker, MSSW, LICSW, CT, has been counseling students at Winona State University since 2003.
 Her specialty areas include grief and loss, treatment of anxiety, and relationship and transitional issues in emerging adults.
 Eunie facilitates the campus grief support group and provides educational presentations on bereavement.
 In prior positions, she coordinated a support and education program for children of divorced parents and served as a community mental health therapist in rural Wisconsin.
 She is a Certified Thanatologist through the Association of Death Education and Counseling.
 She loves living in the bluff country of Winona.

 Diane Bauer, LICSW, is a Licensed Independent Social Worker with 36 years of psychotherapy experience.
 Prior to starting at the Center for Human Development 12 years ago, Diane worked as a therapist at the Hennepin County Mental Health Center doing group, individual, and couple’s counseling.
 Her areas of expertise include: depression, stress and anxiety, relationship issues, women’s and GLBT issues, and issues related to the aging process.
 A particular area of passion and expertise for Diane is in the area of grief and loss.
 She has had specialized training in this area and has taught graduate level courses on grief therapy and done numerous professional presentations on the subject.
 In addition to her clinical work, Diane has spent the past 16 years teaching as Clinical Faculty in the St. Catherine University and the University of St. Thomas School of Social Work, St. Paul, MN.
 She has used her experience in the clinical field to teach graduate students the essence of ethical and skilled clinical practice.
 Diane received her MSW degree at the University of Minnesota, is licensed through the Minnesota Board of Social Work (#2107), and carries advanced accreditation of ACSW through the National Association of Social Workers.

-Allison Chant, MS, LMFT has been working in the field of grief and loss for almost 20 years.
+Allison Chant, MS, LMFT, has been working in the field of grief and loss for almost 20 years.
 She is currently in private practice in Minneapolis and also is independent contract therapist with the Center for Grief, Loss and Transition in St. Paul.
 Allison was a grief counselor with Allina Hospice for many years and spent the last four years on a palliative care research project as the team’s marriage and family therapist.
 She is a MN Board Certified Supervisor for those completing licensure in Marriage and Family Therapy.
 She has a passion for working with individuals, couples and families experiencing chronic illness as well and grief, loss and bereavement.

-Kay L. Johnson
+Kay L. Johnson - Vice Chair

-Kay L. Johnson, LSW, and MCDES Board Chair, is employed at Ecumen Hospice as the Director of Market Development.
+Kay L. Johnson, LSW, and MCDES Board Vice Chair.
 She received her Bachelor of Science degree from Colorado State University in Human Development and Family Studies, with a concentration in Adulthood and Aging and an emphasis in Death, Dying and Grief.
 She has practiced social work in the areas of: long-term care, subsidized housing, hospital and hospice.
 Seventeen years of her health care experience includes either direct bereavement related work or providing supervision/management of the work.
 This work has included: providing support and education to all ages via phone calls or home visits, facilitating grief support groups and providing grief education presentations.
 Kay has served on the following boards: MN Coalition for Death Education and Support, Struthers Parkinson’s Community Advisory and the Minneapolis Area Senior Workers Association.
 Published in Holiday Hope; Remembering Loved Ones During Special Times of the Year.
-She and her husband have three children..
+She and her husband have three children.

-Kelli Kinney, MSW, LICSW holds a Master of Social Work with an Area of Emphasis in Aging from St. Catherine University and the University of St. Thomas.
+Kelli Kinney, MSW, LICSW, holds a Master of Social Work with an Area of Emphasis in Aging from St. Catherine University and the University of St. Thomas.
 Kelli's interest in working with the aging population began during her undergraduate career as a research associate with the University of Northwestern, St. Paul's psychology department.
 Kelli assisted in conducting and presenting research on the topic of spirituality in the elder population at Stanford University in Stanford, CA and Macalester College in St Paul, MN.
 More recently, as a hospice clinical social worker for Allina Health, Kelli works with individuals and families in home, nursing home, assisted living, and hospital settings.
 She specializes in end-of-life care, grief and loss support/counseling, as well as assisting with providing community resources needed at end-of-life.
 Through her career she has promoted and provided education on end-of-life not only to clients and families, but to others in the community including undergraduate nursing students.

 Tim Thorpe, is the executive director of Pathways Health Crisis Resource Center, a non-profit volunteer-sustained organization that provides programs and an environment designed to provide complementary therapy services and programs for people with life-threatening illness.
 Along with staff of three, he oversees community relations and outreach, program & services development and funding sustainability.
 Thorpe’s career includes experience in for-profit business planning, marketing and advertising executive with strong strategic, media and communications planning background.
 Throughout his career, he has built strong non-profit expertise through experiences with various organizations focused on social services, arts, education, youth and elderly.
 This includes the development and monitoring of organization guidelines and governance, organization expansion, community relationship building, site visits, and marketing planning.